SECURITIES AND EXCHANGE COMMISSION

 It is difficult to consistently and successfully predict the products and services that our members will desire.
 Our success depends, in part, on our ability to identify and respond to trends in demographics and consumer preferences.
-Failure to identify timely or effectively respond to changing consumer tastes, preferences (including those relating to environmental, social and governance practices) and spending patterns could negatively affect our relationship with our members, the demand for our products and services, and our market share.
+Failure to identify timely or effectively respond to changing consumer tastes, preferences (including those relating to sustainability of product sources and animal welfare) and spending patterns could negatively affect our relationship with our members, the demand for our products and services, and our market share.
 If we are not successful at predicting our sales trends and adjusting our purchases accordingly, we may have excess inventory, which could result in additional markdowns, or we may experience out-of-stock positions and delivery delays, which could result in higher costs, both of which would reduce our operating performance.
 This could have an adverse effect on net sales, gross margin and operating income.

-Availability and performance of our information technology (IT) systems are vital to our business.
-Failure to successfully execute IT projects and have IT systems available to our business would adversely impact our operations.
+Availability and performance of our information technology (IT) systems are vital for our business to operate efficiently.
+Failure to execute complex IT projects, and have these IT systems available to our business will adversely impact our operations.

-We are required to maintain the privacy and security of personal and business information amidst multiplying threat landscapes and in compliance with privacy and data protection regulations globally.
-Failure to do so could damage our business, including our reputation with members, suppliers and employees, cause us to incur substantial additional costs, and become subject to litigation and regulatory action.
+We are required to maintain the privacy and security of personal and business information amidst evolving threat landscapes and in compliance with emerging privacy and data protection regulations globally.
+Failure to meet the requirements could damage our reputation with members, suppliers and employees, cause us to incur substantial additional costs, and become subject to litigation.

-Increased security threats and more sophisticated cyber misconduct pose a risk to our systems, networks, products and services.
-We rely upon IT systems and networks, some of which are managed by third parties, in connection with virtually all of our business activities.
+Increased IT security threats and more sophisticated computer crime pose a risk to our systems, networks, products and services.
+We rely upon IT systems and networks, some of which are managed by third parties, in connection with a variety of business activities.
 Additionally, we collect, store and process sensitive information relating to our business, members, suppliers and employees.
 Operating these IT systems and networks, and processing and maintaining this data, in a secure manner, is critical to our business operations and strategy.
-Increased remote work due to the COVID-19 pandemic has also increased the possible attack surfaces.
-Threats designed to gain unauthorized access to systems, networks and data, both ours and third parties with whom we work, are increasing in frequency and sophistication.
+The increased use of remote work infrastructure due to the COVID-19 pandemic has also increased the possible attack surfaces.
+Security threats designed to gain unauthorized access to our systems, networks and data, are increasing in frequency and sophistication.
 Cybersecurity attacks may range from random attempts to coordinated and targeted attacks, including sophisticated computer crimes and advanced persistent threats.
-Phishing attacks have emerged as particularly prominent, including as vectors for ransomware attacks, which have increased in breadth and frequency.
-While we train our employees as part of our security efforts, that training cannot be completely effective.
 These threats pose a risk to the security of our systems and networks and the confidentiality, integrity, and availability of our data.
-It is possible that our IT systems and networks, or those managed by third parties such as cloud providers or suppliers that otherwise host confidential information, could have vulnerabilities, which could go unnoticed for a period of time.
-While our cybersecurity and compliance efforts seek to mitigate such risks, there can be no guarantee that the actions and controls we and our third-party service providers have implemented and are implementing, will be sufficient to protect our systems, information or other property.
+It is possible that our IT systems and networks, or those managed by third parties such as cloud providers, could have vulnerabilities, which could go unnoticed for a period of time.
+While our cybersecurity and compliance posture seeks to mitigate such risks, there can be no guarantee that the actions and controls we and our third-party service providers have implemented and are implementing, will be sufficient to protect our systems, information or other property.

-The potential impacts of a material cybersecurity attack include reputational damage, litigation, government enforcement actions, penalties, disruption to systems, unauthorized release of confidential or otherwise protected information, corruption of data, diminution in the value of our investment in IT systems and increased cybersecurity protection and remediation costs.
-This could adversely affect our competitiveness, results of operations and financial condition and, critically in light of our business model, loss of member confidence.
-Further, the insurance coverage we maintain and indemnification arrangements with third-parties may be inadequate to cover claims, costs, and liabilities relating to cybersecurity incidents.
-In addition, data we collect, store and process is subject to a variety of U.S. and international laws and regulations, such as the European Union's General Data Protection Regulation, California Consumer Privacy Act, Health Insurance Portability and Accountability Act, and other emerging privacy and cybersecurity laws across the various states and around the globe, which may carry significant potential penalties for noncompliance.
+The potential impacts of a future material cybersecurity attack includes reputational damage, litigation, government enforcement actions, penalties, disruption to systems, unauthorized release of confidential or otherwise protected information, corruption of data, diminution in the value of our investment in IT systems and increased cybersecurity protection and remediation costs.
+This could adversely affect our competitiveness, results of operations and financial condition and loss of member confidence.
+Further, the amount of insurance coverage we maintain may be inadequate to cover claims or liabilities relating to a cybersecurity attack.
+In addition, data we collect, store and process is subject to a variety of U.S. and international laws and regulations, such as the European Union's General Data Protection Regulation, California Consumer Privacy Act, Health Insurance Portability and Accountability Act, China cybersecurity law and other emerging privacy and cybersecurity laws across the various states and around the globe, which may carry significant potential penalties for noncompliance.

 We are subject to payment-related risks.